Ficool

 "So," she asked casually while cutting into her food, "how are things with Aris… and Zen?"

-The weight of the answer hung between us like unspoken grief.
+The weight of the answer hung between them like unspoken grief.

-Curiosity gnawed at me.
-Quietly, I ventured, "Aisha.
+Curiosity gnawed at him.
+Quietly, he ventured, "Aisha.
 I want to ask something… can you give me an honest answer?"

-Her fork clinked against the plate as she set it down, meeting my gaze evenly.
+Her fork clinked against the plate as she set it down, meeting his gaze evenly.
 "If I'm allowed to answer… I will."

 Even Bell's humming from the couch quieted.